rycolab/nondeterministic-rnns/README.md

 # nondeterministic-rnns

-Code accompanying the NAACL 2024 publication "A Bound on the Expressivity of Sparsemax Recurrent Language Models".
+Code accompanying the NAACL 2024 publication "Lower Bounds on the Expressivity of Recurrent Neural Language Models".

 Getting started with the code
 Clone the repository: